-This beginner-intermediate course will help you develop your skills in identifying grasses using vegetative features!
-You will briefly look at flowering features before diving into the world of vegetative features, and looking for grasses in a variety of habitats alongside your expert tutor.
+This beginner-intermediate course will help you develop your skills in identifying grasses using vegetative features.
+You will briefly look at flowering features before diving into the world of vegetative features, and looking for grasses in a variety of habitats alongside an expert tutor.

 This course will include:

 - Flowering part features (very briefly) – it is expected that you either know these already, or else do not know them but need to learn enough vocabulary to describe more obvious inflorescence features

 - Practice the use of vegetative keys, including 1) Hubbard and 2) Poland and Clements 3) Hilary Wallace’s ‘A guide to identification using vegetative characters’